-Dear Parents/Guardians: Thank you for spending the time to speak with your child about this handbook and the accompanying agenda.
-We hope the school rules section gives useful information and the calendar provides a means of helping your child organize and complete schoolwork.
-Please sign below and your child will show this to their tag teacher by Friday, September 1, 2017.
-If you have any questions, do not hesitate to call us.
-Sincerely, Alan Yanku Principal Heather Tamsin Assistant Principal I have reviewed this booklet with my child, , grade Signature of Parent or Guardian
+Dear Parents/Guardians: andbook and the accompanying agenda.
+We hope ovides a means of helping your child organize and Please sign below and your child will s questions, do not hesitate to call us. how this to their TAG teache r by Friday, September 10, 2022.
+If you have any Sincerely, Heather Tamsin Principal Adam Bender Assistant Principal I have reviewed this booklet with my o child, Signature of Par ent or Guardian Date Tag/Homeroom Teacher

-Date